qiskit-community/qrmi/dependencies/direct_access_client/README.md

 ### features = ["ibmcloud_appid_auth"]

-Provides the support of IBM Cloud App ID authentication.
+(Deprecated) Provides the support of IBM Cloud App ID authentication.
 This is deprecated authentication method.
 This is just backward compatibility.

 ### features = ["internal_shared_key_auth"]

-Provides the support of internal shared key authentication, which was removed from Direct Access API Beta specification.
+(Deprecated) Provides the support of internal shared key authentication, which was removed from Direct Access API Beta specification.
 This is just backward compatibility.

 ### features = ["api_version"]